 How to play Craps

 Craps is a game dating right back to Ancient Rome before the days of online pokies!
 Soldiers used to carve pig bones into dice and gamble with them.
-Today craps is played around a specialised table with raised sides.
-Although the game itself is very simple, it offers a wide range of interesting bets.
+Today you can play craps online at choiceonlinecasino.com or in a casino where craps is played around a specialised table with raised sides.
+Although the game is very simple, it offers a wide range of interesting bets.

 In a casino, the game is run by two or more operators.
 The players take it in turns to roll the dice.
 The player to roll the dice is called the shooter.
 Usually the shooter is given a choice of five dice, from which two are selected for the game.
 When the dice are rolled they should hit the far side of the table before landing, to ensure a fair play.